Sydney Andrews: Melrose Place

 In season four, Sydney recovers from the explosion and reunites with Michael, but he quickly pursues an affair with Jane and ends his relationship with Sydney.
 Sydney's scheming nature begins to reemerge, though she continues to display a compassionate side.
 Sydney eventually moves on to dating Bobby Parezi (John Enos III), Amanda Woodward's (Heather Locklear) former brother-in-law, who later dies.
 After Jane is brutally abused by her ex-boyfriend Richard Hart (Patrick Muldoon), Jane plans to shoot him in vengeance, while Sydney tries to dissuade her from going through with it.
 Confronting Richard, Jane hesitates to pull the trigger, doing so only when he advances on her.
 She then realizes that Sydney had secretly removed the bullets from her gun.
 As Richard tries to beat Jane, Sydney knocks him unconscious with a shovel.
 Thinking he is dead, they bury him; he crawls out of his grave to stalk them, and is later killed in a shoot-out with the police.
 Jane later moves back to Chicago, the sisters acknowledging their bond and parting on good terms.

 Sydney finds happiness with Craig Field (David Charvet).
-Together, they usurp Amanda and form their own advertising agency, Sky High, raiding most of her staff and effectively putting an end to D&D. The on-and-off couple are married in the fifth season finale, but at the wedding reception Sydney is hit by a car, forcibly driven by her one-time business partner Samantha Reilly's (Brooke Langton) abusive father.
+Together, they usurp Amanda and form their own advertising agency, Sky High, raiding most of her staff and effectively putting an end to D&D. The on-and-off couple are married in the fifth season finale, but at the wedding reception Sydney is hit by a motorist, forcibly driven by her one-time business partner Samantha Reilly's (Brooke Langton) abusive father.
 Sydney is seemingly killed, and a distraught Craig later commits suicide.